The Sparrow's Home

 Dr. Gary Chapman has a book called Loving your spouse when you feel like walking away.
 It’s got chapters about how to cope with a spouse who is apathetic, controlling, disconnected, among others.

 Since we just finished the one we were reading, our newest book is one that some friends recommended.
 It’s called You and Me Forever, by Francis Chan.
-We’re looking forward to digging in!
+We haven’t started it yet, but we’re looking forward to digging in!

 “Never go to bed angry (or at least resolve together to work toward a resolution in the morning.)”